How to Make an Income Plan as a Freelancer

 Pricing and workload go hand in hand.
 You do not want to shortchange yourself as a freelancer and end up making less than minimum wage when you calculate your hourly rate.

 Further, do not forget to factor overhead expenses into your prices.
 As a business owner, you will spend some time performing tasks that are necessary for your business but don’t make you any money.
-That’s why it is important to charge clients fairly for time you spend on overhead costs, such as accounting, responding to emails and marketing.
+That’s why it is important to charge clients fairly for the time you spend on overhead costs, such as accounting, responding to emails, and marketing.

 The easiest way to keep your freelance finances organized is to open a separate business account.
 It is nearly impossible to cleanly sort out your business expenses and income when combined with your personal income and expenses.

-By opening a separate business savings and checking account, you can ensure your accounting practices are neat, organized and efficient.
+By opening a separate business savings and checking account, you can ensure your accounting practices are neat, organized, and efficient.

-Pick an Accounting System
+Pick an accounting system

 Having a proper accounting system will not only save you time, but it will keep your finances organized too.
-Organized finances help to assure you aren’t missing any payments, do not have unpaid invoices or aren’t paying too little in taxes.
+Organized finances help to assure you aren’t missing any payments, do not have unpaid invoices, or aren’t paying too little in taxes.

 You might consider an accounting system such as Freshbooks.
 Freshbooks also allows you to send and receive invoices, so you can handle all of your business finances in one place.